Drukqs

-Drukqs was released to a divided reception, with many critics dismissing it as inferior to his earlier works.
-The album peaked at number 22 on the UK Albums Chart.
-James would not release another album under the alias Aphex Twin until Syro (2014).
+James released Drukqs to pre-empt a potential leak after he accidentally left an MP3 player containing his music on a plane.
+It was intended to be his final release with Warp, in accordance with his label contract.
+The record entered the Dance Albums Chart at No. 1, remaining in the top 10 for five weeks, and entered at No. 22 on the Albums Chart.
+It received polarised reviews from critics: many dismissed it, focusing on its perceived lack of innovation and similarity to James's previous works, while some praised it as an accomplished work.

-Background
+Background and release

-James decided to release Drukqs primarily to circumvent a potential leak after he accidentally left behind an MP3 player containing 180 of his unreleased tracks on a plane while traveling to Scotland with Rephlex co-founder Grant Wilson-Claridge: "I thought, 'They're gonna fucking come on the internet sooner or later so I may as well get an album out of it first.'"
+James released Drukqs to circumvent a potential leak after he accidentally left an MP3 player containing 180 unreleased tracks on a plane while travelling to Scotland.
+According to James: "I thought, 'They're gonna fucking come on the internet sooner or later so I may as well get an album out of it first.'"
+James had no intent to release any of the record's tracks to the public prior to the incident.
 He intended it to be his final release as part of his contractual obligation to Warp.
+The album was mastered in early July 2001.
+It was released as a double CD album on 22 October 2001.

+The record entered the Dance Albums Chart at No. 1, remaining in the top 10 for five weeks, and entered at No. 22 on the Albums Chart.

+Many track names are written in Cornish — for example, "Jynweythek" ("Machine")—or are coded titles.
+James has stated that the title is not related to drugs, and is "just a word [he] made up."
 About the album's two-disc length, James said "the way I listen to music now is that I buy a CD, put it on the computer and just take the tracks I want anyway.
-I’d hope that people would do the same with this CD."
+I'd hope that people would do the same with this CD."

-Many track names are written in Cornish—for example, "Jynweythek" ("Machine")—or are coded titles.
-James has stated that the title is not related to drugs, and is "just a word [he] made up"; he added "I never wanted to big up any drugs, because I don't reckon they deserve it."